R0ronoaZ0r0/intelligent-expert-system/README.md

 # Run:
 Compile using:
-g++ backwardChain.h backwardChain.cpp forwardChain.h forwardChain.cpp Project1-A05170831.cpp
+g++ backwardChain.h backwardChain.cpp forwardChain.h forwardChain.cpp main.cpp

 And then run using:
 ./a.exe